Editor’s note: To provide you even more tips, best-practices, and welcome email examples we’ve updated this article in September 2020.

 Lots of good stuff going on here.
 There’s personalization, plus a clear description of what the company does.
 There’s also a reminder of why I’m getting the email.

 Because this is a SAAS (Software as a Service) company, it’s important that I understand what it does and how it works.
 This email explains that nicely.

 What I like best is the list of FAQs (Frequently Asked Questions).
 That’s exactly the sort of thing a new user would want to know.
 But oddly enough, this is the first welcome email I can remember seeing that has a list of FAQs.

-6 and 7) Two ad agencys’ welcome emails.
+6. Two ad agencys’ welcome emails

 These two emails define another “standard”, which is what welcome emails look like if you don’t take the time and effort to customize them.

 I’ve changed the names to protect the innocent here.
 I don’t want to embarrass anyone.
 But these two welcome emails – both of them from well-regarded ad agencies – are embarrassing.
 If you could see these company’s websites, you’d see hip design and lots of talk about marketing successes.